klimentij/NerdTracker/README.md

 - Reducing database size and costs
 - Cleaner location history
 - Better performance in the web interface

+### Location Reporter Configuration

+Follow these steps to configure and deploy the location-reporter worker:

+1. Copy `location-reporter/secrets.dist.json` to `location-reporter/secrets.json`.
+2. Fill in your Supabase credentials, your Telegram Bot Token (obtained from @BotFather), and your numeric Telegram Chat ID (you can get this from a bot like @userinfobot by sending `/start` to it).
+3. Install dependencies: `npm install --prefix location-reporter`.
+4. Generate Wrangler types: `npm run cf-typegen --prefix location-reporter`.
+5. Deploy: `npm run deploy --prefix location-reporter`.

 ## 🆓 Free Tier Limits & Scaling Considerations